ryjen/ryjen.github.io/content/post/polytechs.md

 categories: [politics]
 ---

-Politics is always a **power struggle** to have the **ability** to make things **happen**.

-There is no shortage of people who demand **action**.
-Usually unconscious action.

-Not really a revelation, politics is the **art of cultivating biases**.

-It is great that the **human condition is suffering**, as there is a plethora of issues to take action on.

-When it comes down to actionable issues that are most common, it is **children**.

-**Save the puppies** first and foremost.
+Politics.  **Save the puppies** first and foremost.
 It all kind of bubbles up to that.

-**Real change** like saving the environment, transcending ego, or peace always conflicts with the puppies.
+**Real change** like saving the environment, technology, transcending ego, or peace always conflicts with the puppies.

 Great politician's know that *if you save enough puppies, you might have enough power to make the necessary disruptive changes*.

-Given the *short term nature of service*, it destiny to fail once the *real change* is implemented.
-Or the *economics* were a problem.
+Given the *short term nature of service*, it destiny to fail.
+Once the *real change* is implemented, you lose power, or the *economics* were a problem.

 Such was the **golden era of baby boomers** who's mass accumulated enough give power to change.
 And also their failure for not making enough.
-Good thing Trudy has a last kick at the can while he could, it was obvious to me his unpopular policies were only to build an economic war chest for **real change**.
+Good thing Trudy has a last kick at the can while he could eh?
+It seemed to me his unpopular policies were only to build an economic war chest for **real change**.

+It is great that the **human condition is suffering**, as there is a plethora of issues to take action on.
+Usually unconscious action that bears no real fruit.

+When it comes down to actionable issues that are most common, it is always **children**.
+Is it because we can avoid our ego through them?

 ## The Canadian Parties